firtoz/react-router-do-boilerplate/README.md

 # Remix Durable Objects Boilerplate

 This project is a boilerplate for creating a Remix application with Cloudflare Durable Objects.
-It's set up as a monorepo using Yarn and Turborepo for efficient management and building.
+It's set up as a monorepo using Bun and Turborepo for efficient management and building.

 ## Project Structure